umakossiooo/osm_gazebo_world/README.md

 ## Requirements

 - Docker and docker-compose
-- Gazebo Garden (for visualization)
+- Gazebo Harmonic (for visualization)

 ## Installation